 Soaking the affected areas in lukewarm water for around 15–20 minutes can help hydrate the skin.
-People should then pat the area dry before applying a moisturizing cream.
+People should then pat the area dry before applying a moisturizing cream or ointment.

-During a flare-up, people can apply moisturizer several times per day.
+During a flare-up, people can apply a moisturizer several times per day.

 Some healthcare professionals recommend using products that contain tar extract to help ease eczema symptoms.

 Steroid creams can help treat flare-ups by reducing inflammation and itching.
 These creams usually require a prescription.
-People can apply steroid creams after a soak or bath, but they should be sure to wash their hands after application.
+People can apply steroid creams after a soak or bath.
+It’s important that they wash their hands after application.

-Doctors do not recommend using steroid creams long-term or more than twice per day, as they can cause adverse side effects.
+Doctors typically do not recommend using steroid creams long term or more than twice per day unless a healthcare professional specifically advises it.

-Eczema is a chronic condition, but it is possible to prevent or minimize flare-ups with the right management.
+Eczema is a chronic condition.
+However, it is possible to prevent or minimize flare-ups with the right management.

-The Skin of Color Society offer the following advice to help manage eczema:
+The Skin of Color Society offers the following advice to help manage eczema: